bugmark-trial/scramword_1804/doc/rpsease_0.md

-UnScramble this Word: o b e s r b m
+UnScramble this Word: r p s e a s e
 ----------

 Answer in the issue comments